buckeye43210/logarithm-tables/logarithms.typ

 #align(center)[= Log Table Instructions]
 #v(1em)
-These are seven-figure common (base-10) logarithms.
+The table consists of seven-figure common (base-10) logarithms.

-Each table entry is the mantissa × 10 000 000 (i.e. 7 decimal places).
+Each table entry is the mantissa × 10 000 000 (i.e. seven digits).

 == Finding the Logarithm
 Write the number in scientific notation: